New Student Orientation

 7:30 – 8:30 p.m.

-Lingle Recital Hall, Center for the Visual and Performing Arts.
+Center for Visual and Performing Arts, Lingle Recital Hall

 Join us for an engaging and interactive session where new students can explore Earlham’s principles and practices alongside NSO leaders, faculty, and students in the Quaker Fellows program.
 Gain a comprehensive understanding of these guiding principles, their connection to Earlham’s Quaker identity, and their practical application in everyday life at Earlham.